JosephStocks/roberthalf-scraper/README.md

 *   **Rate Limiting/Blocking:** Excessive requests might lead to blocks.
 Delays and proxies are mitigation attempts.
 *   **Session Validity:** Sessions can expire unexpectedly.
 Validation and refresh logic attempt to handle this.
 *   **Error Handling:** While retries and basic error handling exist, complex network or API issues might require more robustness.
-*   **Git Authentication:** The automated push feature relies on the environment having appropriate Git credentials configured (e.g., SSH key, credential helper).
+*   **Git Authentication:** The automated push feature requires proper authentication.
+If using an HTTPS remote, providing a `GITHUB_ACCESS_TOKEN` is recommended.
+If using SSH remotes or preferring not to use a token, the environment must have existing Git credentials configured (e.g., SSH key agent, credential helper).
+The script will attempt the push using the token method first if available and the remote is HTTPS; otherwise, it falls back to a standard `git push`.

 ## API Documentation: `/bin/jobSearchServlet`